MrJackSpade/RG35XXP-WINE/README.md

 3. Wait for the installation to complete

 > [!NOTE]
-> Installation process can take 30-45 minutes depending on your internet connection
+> Installation process can take 90-120 minutes depending on your internet connection.
+This will be reduced for future versions

 ## Usage